 In Power-down mode the core of the device and the flash is powered down, most clocks are stopped.
 Power consumption is very low with the cost of a longer wake-up time.
 The processor and most digital peripherals are powered off.
 USARTO, SPI0 and I2C0 can operate with limited functionality in power down mode and have the ability to wake the device.
 Low power sleep timers can be enabled to generate a wake-up at a certain time in the future.
-Wakeup is also possible by GPIOs, analog comparator, RTC, and BOD VBAT.
-All, or part, of the SRAM can be optionally retained at the cost of extra current consumption.
+Wakeup is also possible by GPIOs, analog comparator, RTC, BOD VBAT and NTAG field detect.
+All, of part, of the SRAM can be optionally retained at the cost of extra current consumption.